Problem Package Format

 validation_output optional, in MiB system default 8

 For most keys, the system default will be used if nothing is specified.
-This can vary, but you SHOULD assume that it's reasonable.
+This can vary, but you should assume that it's reasonable.
 Only specify limits when the problem needs a specific limit, but do specify limits even if the "typical system default" is what is needed.

 Problem Timing